 You can use a carrier oil or salve as a base and blend in any of the following essential oils:

 Copaiba - this is considered to be one of the most soothing substances on earth.
-It's also great for relieving pain and mood balancing.*
+It's also great for relieving discomfort and mood balancing.*

-Turmeric - As a potent oil for joint and muscle support, turmeric oil helps to reduce inflammation and also the antioxidant protection.*
+Turmeric - As a potent oil for joint and muscle support, turmeric oil helps to support a healthy inflammatory response and also the antioxidant protection.*

 Ginger- Warming, and stimulating – this is a great oil to move cold or stuck energy.
 It is also a healthy joint function and antioxidant protection.*